zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 = How does ShortPixel compare to other image optimisation plugins (e.g Smush, Imagify, TinyPNG, Kraken, EWWW)?  =
 	ShortPixel has better compression rates, more features, supports backups and has very affordable one-time plans.
-	If you are serious about making an informed decision please take 10 minutes and read this <a rel="friend" href="https://blog.shortpixel.com/wp-image-optimization-wordpress-plugins/">article</a>.
+	If you are serious about making an informed decision please take 10 minutes and read this <a href="https://blog.shortpixel.com/wp-image-optimization-wordpress-plugins/">article</a>.

 = Can I use the same API Key on multiple web sites? =
     Yes, you can.